raphCode/master-thesis-muzero/related_work.typ

 == Mp azero  // {{{

-muzero was originally implemented for sp games, as well as for 2p 0sum games.
+muzero was originally implemented for sp games, as well as for 2p zsum games.
 While no mp version for muzero itself exists, #citet("mp_azero") extended the predecessor algo azero to mp capabilities.

-Importantly, they relax the assumption of the game being 0sum:
+Importantly, they relax the assumption of the game being zsum:
-A 0sum game involves two players where one player's gain comes with an equivalent loss for the other player.
+A zsum game involves two players where one player's gain comes with an equivalent loss for the other player.
 The azero (and in turn muzero) algo make use of this fact by directly predicting how good the current position is for the current player by a scalar val output of the pnet